 While most students in Australia do the right thing, cheating services like essay writing or attending an exam on a student’s behalf are somewhat commonplace.
 In fact, a 2018 report by Frontiers in Education found that 15.7% of respondents admitted to paying someone else to complete their work.

-What are the new laws?
+What are the laws?

-In the released statement, Minister for Education Dan Tehan said that the criminalisation of cheating services was necessary in order to uphold Australia’s integrity and reputation as a leader in education: “Organised cheating threatens the integrity of our universities and undermines the hard work done by honest students.”
+In a statement, Minister for Education Dan Tehan said that the criminalisation of cheating services was necessary in order to uphold Australia’s integrity and reputation as a leader in education: “Organised cheating threatens the integrity of our universities and undermines the hard work done by honest students.”
 He also sees contract cheating services as “exploiting Australia’s students” in exchange for money, with international students being particularly vulnerable.

 What does this mean for students?